Welcome and thanks for visiting...

 Though many golfers enjoy walking, the motorized golf car has become part of the culture.

-Some courses even require that they are used.
+Some courses even require that they be used.
 Again, it is usually the speed of play and revenue that influence those requirements.

 In any event, they are here to stay and have their courtesies.